Before You Fix Your Diet, Fix Your Sleep

 Irregular sleep and wake times

-Fragmented sleep throughout the night
+Fragmented sleep

 You don’t need a perfect routine.
-You need consistency.
+You just need consistency.

 A consistent wake time (this matters more than bedtime)

-Morning light exposure to anchor circadian rhythm
+Morning light exposure

-A predictable wind-down routine
+A simple wind-down routine

-Strategic caffeine timing
+More intentional caffeine timing

-Stable blood sugar, especially earlier in the day
+More stable blood sugar, especially earlier in the day

 Cravings and fatigue are signals, not character flaws.